Vegan Nacho Cheese Sauce

-- Can be serve immediately or refrigerate for at least one hour to enhance the flavors.
+- Refrigerate for at least one hour before serving to enhance the flavors.

 - Serve as a corn nacho chip dip or veggie dip.

-- Store in the fridge in a glass mason jar up to 4 days.
+- Store in the fridge in a glass mason jar for up to 4 days.

-- Note that the sauce thicken after few days in the fridge.
-You can thinner the sauce by adding an extra tablespoon of water or plant-based milk in the jar, shake and serve!
+- Note that the sauce thickens after a few days in the fridge.
+You can thin the sauce by adding an extra tablespoon of water or plant-based milk in the jar, shake and serve!

 - Freeze in an airtight container and defrost in the fridge the day before.

-- Vegan keto followers, one serve contains 3 grams net carbs.
-The recipe makes 6 serves.
+- Vegan keto followers, one serve contains 3 grams of net carbs.
+The recipe makes 6 servings.

 - You can use cashews or macadamia nuts for this recipe.
-Macadamia are less sweet and contains less carbs so I recommend them if you are on vegan keto diet.
+Macadamia nuts are less sweet and contain fewer carbs, so I recommend them if you are on a vegan keto diet.

-- You can use any type of nuts raw nuts, sprouted nuts or roasted nuts but not salted nuts of the dip will be too salty
+- You can use any nuts, raw nuts, sprouted nuts, or roasted nuts, but not salted nuts, or the dip would be too salty.

-- Always starts with 1/2 cup of vegetable stock before adjusting the sauce.
-For a thick cheese sauce don’t add more liquid.
-For a smoother, liquid cheese sauce add up to 3 tablespoons of liquid (water, plant-based milk or extra stock)
+- Always start with 1/2 cup of vegetable stock before adjusting the sauce.
+For a thick cheese sauce, don’t add more liquid.
+For a smoother, liquid cheese sauce, add up to 3 tablespoons of liquid (water, plant-based milk, or extra stock)